hojat72elect/Kotlin_Data_Structures_Algorithms/README.md

 # Kotlin_Data_Structures_Algorithms
-Common algorithms and data structures implemented in Kotlin.
+Most common algorithms and data structures implemented in Kotlin.

-This repository is maintained as a group project by KUG Sudbury.
+The main book used for the majority of this project is the first edition of "https://books.google.ca/books?id=tAWLzgEACAAJ".

 Feel free to fork and pull request to this repository.